-ACCA's Content Provider Directory lists details of Additional Reading suggested by the examining teams.
-These materials have not been quality assured by ACCA but may be helpful for variant exams where no approved content is available.
+ACCA's Content Provider Directory also lists materials by other publishers, these materials have not been quality assured by ACCA but may be helpful if used in conjunction with approved learning materials or for variant exams where no approved content is available.
+You will also find details of Additional Reading suggested by the examining teams and this may be a useful supplement to approved learning materials.